AliceO2Group/analysis-framework/framework.md

 };
 ```

-i.e. `Filter` is applied to the objects before passing them to the `process` method, while `Select` objects can be used to do further reduction inside the `process` method itself.
+i.e. `Filter` is applied to the objects before passing them to the `process` method, while `Partition` objects can be used to do further reduction inside the `process()` method itself.

 ### Filtering and partitioning together

 Of course it should be possible to filter and partition data in the same task.
-The way this works is that multiple `Filter`s are logically ANDed together and then they will get anded with the OR of all the `Select` specified selections.
+The way this works is that multiple `Filter`s are logically ANDed together and then they will get anded with each `Partition`'s selection.

 ### Configuring filters